comettivitor/starting-html/README.md

-# starting html
+# Starting HTML5

 Learning and studying a little of HTML5